 “If you wish to find out about your student's grades and academic standing, the best approach is to ask your son or daughter directly.
 College students are generally willing to share information about grades and academic performance with their parents as they assume greater responsibility for their own lives and are able to discuss academic issues with their parents as mature adults.”

-The year off from helicoptering had done us both a lot of good and I was ecstatic over my new role as an enthusiastic sounding board.
-Go figure, I was able to just listen and allow her to sort things out for herself.
+My year off from helicoptering had done us both a lot of good and I was ecstatic over my new role as an enthusiastic sounding board.
+Go figure, I was able to simply listen and allow her to sort things out for herself.
 Progress, indeed.

 So I wondered, is it ever appropriate for a parent to contact a professor?